jiegev5/wenjie-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD candidate, School of Computer Science and Engineering
+    - course: Ph.D candidate, School of Computer Science and Engineering
       institution: Nayang Technological Universtiy
       year: 2019 - 2023 (expected)
     - course: BSc, Schoole of Electrical and Electronic Engineering